iamdawoonjeong/iamdawoonjeong.github.io/_posts/2020/2020-07-13-datastructure-non-linear-data-structure-tree.md

 10 20 30 40 60 70 80 90 50

 Search element :
-searched using recursion: 10
+finding using recursion: 10
-true
+not found : 15
-searched using while: 80
+finding using while: 80
-true
+not found : 85

 Get size of  Binary search tree :
 9